Vladimir Stojković: Zemun

 Stojković joined FK Zemun in the 2004 winter transfer window.
 Under head coach Dušan Mitošević, the 20-year-old was initially backup to Miloš Adamović.
 His first appearance incidentally came against his former side Red Star and, although his new team lost, he made a penalty shot save on Marko Pantelić, and went on to appear in five more league matches during the remainder of the campaign.

 Going into his second season with Zemun, Stojković was undisputed starter, appearing in 28 league games as they finished in fifth position.
 During spring 2005, he made a string of saves during the league match against Red Star in a hard-fought 0–0 draw, a result that suited FK Partizan, who eventually won the national championship.

 Return to Red Star

 In the summer of 2005, six months after Dišljenković's transfer to Ukraine's FC Metalurh Donetsk, Stojković returned to Red Star where he initially was an understudy to the experienced Ivan Ranđelović.
 However, ahead of the UEFA Cup first round return leg trip to S.C.
 Braga, head coach Walter Zenga promoted him to first-choice, and the player seized the opportunity, immediately impressing in the new role as the team defeated the Portuguese on away goals to qualify for the group stages.

 It would be at this stage of the competition that Stojković would get his most memorable moment of the season, saving a penalty from Antonio Cassano who attempted a Panenka-shot, as Red Star beat AS Roma 3–1 at home.
-A new fan favorite from then onwards, he cemented his place in goal as the club won the league and cup double.
+The club won the league and cup double.